Argentine stocks, bonds sink on U.S. economy fears

 "The MerVal fell in line with other world markets but active AFJP (pension fund) participation meant it had a softer downturn, in contrast with other occasions," he added.

-Wall Street fell as another round of weak economic data added to United States recession fears and a record loss of AIG (AIG.N: Cotización), the world's biggest insurer, underscored worries about the financial sector.
+Wall Street fell as another round of weak economic data added to United States recession fears and a record loss of AIG (AIG.N), the world's biggest insurer, underscored worries about the financial sector.

-In Buenos Aires, the session's losers were led by Brazil's state-run energy firm Petrobras APBR.BA, with a 6.33 percent drop to 188.75 pesos per share, and the energy distributor Metrogas MET.BA, falling 3.08 percent to 1.26 pesos per share.
+In Buenos Aires, the session's losers were led by Brazil's state-run energy firm Petrobras APBR.BA, with a 6.33 percent drop to 188.75 pesos per share, and the energy distributor Metrogas (MET.BA), falling 3.08 percent to 1.26 pesos per share.

 Volume on the broad market totaled $37.5 million, and of the active issues, 49 declined, 19 advanced and 15 were unchanged.